WPRT Cash-Secured Put Strategy

 WPRT thesis for this cash-secured put

-The market-implied 1-standard-deviation range for WPRT extends from approximately $1.20 on the downside to $3.44 on the upside.
+The market-implied 1-standard-deviation range for WPRT extends from approximately $1.10 on the downside to $2.40 on the upside.
 A WPRT cash-secured put lets a trader earn premium while waiting to acquire WPRT at the strike price; the strategy is most attractive when the trader is comfortable holding the underlying at that level and IV is rich enough to compensate for the assignment risk.
-Current WPRT IV rank near 34.16% is mid-range against its 1-year distribution, so the IV signal is neutral; the cash-secured put thesis on WPRT should anchor more to the directional view and the expected-move geometry.
+Current WPRT IV rank near 29.98% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on WPRT at 129.90%.
 As a Consumer Cyclical name, WPRT options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to WPRT-specific events.

 WPRT cash-secured put positions are structurally neutral to slightly bullish; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 WPRT positions also carry Consumer Cyclical sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move WPRT alongside the broader basket even when WPRT-specific fundamentals are unchanged.
 Short-premium structures like a cash-secured put on WPRT carry tail risk when realized volatility exceeds the implied move; review historical WPRT earnings reactions and macro stress periods before sizing.
 Always rebuild the position from current WPRT chain quotes before placing a trade.